Are you looking for the best alternatives to the Jetpack plugin?

-Following are the disadvantages of using WordPress Jetpack plugin on your website.
+Following are the disadvantages of using the WordPress Jetpack plugin on your website.

 - Using Jetpack requires you to create a WordPress.com account.

-- The Jetpack core is free but many of its features require a paid subscription.
+- The Jetpack core is free, but many features require a paid subscription.

 - It has limited email functionality.
 You cannot email your subscribers without publishing a blog post.

 - Your website becomes dependent on one plugin, which makes it harder to replace in the future.

 That being said, let’s take a look at the best Jetpack alternatives that you can install on your website.